-Through June 18, San Diego Zoo Global Academy will provide teachers and students ages 13 or above access to our Introduction to Animal Species and Ending Extinction online learning courses, offering different topics every week that are free of cost.
+Academy offers teachers and students ages 13 or above access to our Introduction to Animal Species and Ending Extinction online learning courses.

 With detailed information, fun trivia, and much more, this website is a user-friendly, A-to-Z guide about favorite animals and plants—as well as many fascinating species you may not know much about.

 San Diego Zoo Wildlife Alliance scientists are engaged in a wide variety of studies to help animals and plants all over the world.
 Read first-person accounts about their current projects in the Science Blog.

 Anyone can become a “citizen scientist” and contribute valuable data to conservation scientists through this online tool.
 Help count and identify giraffes and other wildlife in field sites in Africa with Wildwatch Kenya, and help identify populations of burrowing owls and their behaviors with Wildwatch Burrowing Owl.
 You'll be helping field researchers sort through thousands of field camera photos that it would take them years to do alone—and help them make conservation discoveries and decisions much faster!